 What Are Mississippi Shrooms?

-Mississippi shrooms are a strain of magic mushrooms that were originally collected from somewhere in the Magnolia State, although little else is known about its origins and lineage.
-This magic mushroom strain is far from being popular in the magic mushroom community, possibly because it has an unknown history and an average potency.
+Mississippi shrooms are a strain of magic mushrooms collected initially from somewhere in the Magnolia State, although little is known about its origins and lineage.
+This magic mushroom strain is far from popular in the magic mushroom community, possibly because it has an unknown history and an average potency.
 It’s one of the few well-known strains that you will likely have trouble finding spores for from online vendors.

 We can say that the Mississippi strain — or the wild mushrooms that are most likely closely related to the strain — are still harvested in the wild throughout Mississippi.
 They’re found in horse fields most often in late spring, commonly growing on horse dung.